Payset Is Now Available in Israel!

 Eligible companies in those regions no longer need to obtain a Financial Asset Services license in Israel to operate in the country.
 Rather, those companies only need to follow the regulations of their home country—particularly anti-money laundering (AML) regulations.

-The temporary order allows foreign regulated companies to provide various payment services (including the provision of credit).
+The temporary order allows foreign regulated companies to provide various payment services (including the provision of credit) allowing customers to send money to Israel.
 However, it does not allow payment services involving virtual currencies (i.e., cryptocurrencies).

 The temporary order will be valid until Jan.
 1, 2024.